docwho2/java-squareup-chatgpt-ivr/README.md

 You may find it easier to deploy in a [Cloud Shell](https://aws.amazon.com/cloudshell/).
 Simply launch a Cloud Shell,then proceed like above.
 The deploy script will install maven/Java if it detects you are in a CloudShell.
 Note: Due limited storage when using a CloudShell if you have other artifacts and have otherwise used much of the storage, the deploy will fail with space issues (run "df" and check if you experience a failed deployment).

 You will see the progress as the stacks deploy.
-If you want change any of the values the script asked for you can simply run it again or as many times as you need.
+If you want to change any of the values the script asked for you can simply run it again or as many times as you need.

 ## Chime SDK Phone Number

+Once you have deployed the project either via CLI or Workflow, everything is all SIP.
+At this stage you could integrate a PBX (like Asterisk) and call into the application via the Voice Connector that was providioned, however the easiest way to test is to provision a phone number in the AWS Console, then create a SIP Rule to point the phone number to the SMA's created in each region.

 After provisioning a [phone number in Chime](https://docs.aws.amazon.com/chime-sdk/latest/ag/provision-phone.html), you will need to create a [SIP Rule](https://docs.aws.amazon.com/chime-sdk/latest/ag/understand-sip-data-models.html) for the phone number.
 When you call the phone number, you will always be routed to the SMA in the us-east-1 region.
 Only if that region or the Lambda associated with the SMA goes down will you fail over to the us-west-2 region.